NickVanGerwen/GamificationForPlayerRetention/DailyQuests.md

 ### Player choice
 By providing multiple quests with no completion order, players are incentivized to choose a quest to focus on.
 This makes the player feel in control of their own goals, giving the completion of the goal more impact.

-### Variable rewards
-By making daily quest rewards variable, players will feel the urge to check daily, to see if specific quests are worth doing for their high reward(fomo).

 ### Variable Interval Schedule
 By making high value quests an uncommon occurrence, with a variable interval, players are incentivized to open the app to check for high value quests(fomo).